blqpro/python-windows/README.md

 # python-windows
-some python script for windows 10
+Here some python script usable in windows systems